Marine surveyor: Classification surveyor

-A classification surveyor inspects ships to make sure that the ship, its components and machinery are built and maintained according to the standards required for their class.
-Classification surveyors most generally have two roles: one is a representative of the classification society; and the other as an inspector on behalf of the country with which the vessel is registered (the flag state).
-The classification role is to ensure that during construction the vessel initially complies with the classification society's rules for construction and outfitting, and thereafter is maintained fit to proceed trading.
+A classification surveyor inspects ships to make sure that the ship, its components, and machinery are built and maintained according to the standards required for their class.
+Classification surveyors generally have two roles: one is a representative of the classification society; and the other as an inspector on behalf of the country with which the vessel is registered (the flag state).
+The classification role is to ensure that during construction the vessel initially complies with the classification society's rules for construction and outfitting, and thereafter is maintained fit to proceed with trading.
 The Flag State role is based on a clear set of guidelines issued by the registering country.
 On satisfactory completion of any survey, the classification surveyor makes recommendations to the classification society and/or the flag state.
 These may be that the vessel has a clean bill of health, or that various defects must be corrected within a given time.

-Increasingly, both government and classification surveyors are becoming involved in confirming compliance with international treaties associated with such things as pollution, international security, and safety management schemes.
+Increasingly, both government and classification surveyors are becoming involved in confirming compliance with international treaties associated with such concerns as pollution, international security, and safety management schemes.
 They may also examine cargo gear to ensure that it meets various requirements or regulations.
-Government and classification surveyors are usually marine professionals mariners, such as a qualified ship's master, engineer, naval architect or radio officer.
+Government and classification surveyors are usually marine professionals, such as a qualified ship's master, engineer, naval architect or radio officer.

 Independent surveyor

-A Independent marine surveyor may be asked to carry out a wide range of tasks, including examining ships' cargoes or on board conditions such as fuel quality; investigating accidents at sea (e.g., oil spillages or failure of machinery or structures which are not considered to be critical); and preparing accident reports for insurance purposes, and conducting drought surveys to analyze how much cargo has been lost or gained.
+An independent marine surveyor may be asked to carry out a wide range of tasks, including examining a ship's cargo or onboard conditions such as fuel quality; investigating accidents at sea (e.g., oil spillages or failure of machinery or structures which are not considered to be critical); and preparing accident reports for insurance purposes, and conducting draught surveys to analyze how much cargo has been lost or gained.

-Independent surveyors also carry out condition surveys or per-purchased surveys (also known as "Condition and valuation" survey (C&V)) to determine the condition of the ship prior to charter or an acquisition.
-Many companies as P&I clubs, ship-owners, brokers, etc. employ or contract the services of a private marine surveyor in order to determine the condition of the ship.
+Independent surveyors also carry out condition surveys or per-purchase surveys (also known as "Condition and valuation" surveys (C&V)) to determine the condition of the ship prior to charter or an acquisition.
+Many companies, ship-owners, brokers, etc. employ or contract the services of a private marine surveyor in order to determine the condition of the ship.